Spectroscopic optical coherence tomography: Separation of μs and μa

 One method is by least-squares fitting, where the scattering dependence on wavelength with a power law.
 In this approach the absorption spectrum is regarded as the total absorption contribution overall known chromophores, with a least-squares fitting to the measured attenuation values.

 The first term on the right represents the scattering component with a scaling factor $a$ and scatter power $b$, and the second term modeling the total absorption overall chromophores $i$ with individual contribution $c_i$.
 A limitation of this method is that the localization of present chromophores and their absorption properties need to be known to be effective.

 Similarly another common approach is simply though calibration measurements, if the absorption coefficient of a scattering sample can be obtained through a separate calibration measurement, then isolating the scattering coefficient is pretty straight forward.
-One problem I have with this method is it assumes that tissue scattering is equal across various tissue regions, but if different structures have different absorption parameters it would just throw off your measurements.
+One problem with this method is it assumes that tissue scattering is equal across various tissue regions, but if different structures have different absorption parameters it would just throw off the measurements.